-Ultimately, I put my learning into practice and built a simple game: Slap Back!
 Inspired by "Samurai Kirby", Slap Back is a simple, two-player reflex game.
 The first player to tap their button after the prompt wins.
 That's it.
-While the game itself isn't anything special, it's a lot of fun being able to whip it out at a moments notice or text a link to a friend and have them play immediately!
+While the game itself isn't anything special, it's a lot of fun being able to whip it out at a moments notice or text a link to a friend and start playing together immediately!

 For now, you can play either online with friends or locally using a single device.
 Online there's even a betting meta-layer where friends who don't want to compete can still participate as spectators.